SoftwareAG/c8y-docs/content/sensor-app/connecting-obd-devices.md

   - getting_started
 ---

 Connections to OBD devices work in a slightly different way than normal Bluetooth sensors.
-They must be connected to the phone directly before the device can be added to the {{< sensor-app >}}.
+They must be connected to the phone directly before the device can be added to the Sensor App.

 In case of WiFi based OBD devices, the procedure is as follows: